Mariayey12/Mariayey12/README.md

 ❤️ Programming | 🖤 Music | 💙 Reads

--💻 I am a front-end Developer of web.
+- 💻 I am a front-end Developer of web.

--🌎 I'm from Medellin - Colombia.
+- 🌎 I'm from Bogotá - Colombia.

-- 🔭 I’m currently working on proyect life
+- 🔭 I’m currently working on proyect life.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning metodologia Agil.

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new side projects.

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...